Our plantation lies at 2300m in elevation, in very Southwestern corner of China – closer to Myanmar than any major city.

-It contains all three Living Leaf Teas (White, Oolong and Black) and saves you 10% off the list price if purchased separately.Click Here To View Our Sample Pack
+It contains three classic Living Leaf Teas (Roasted Oolong, Oolong and Black) and saves you 10% off the list price if purchased separately.Click Here To View Our Sample Pack

 “Just smelling the leaves before and after steeping – wonderfully fragrant!
 It’s a really good tea.
 Will definitely purchase it again”